JonasKnarbakk/WoW-AddonManager/README.md

 even if it ends up working I'm more interested in a native client.
 Hence this project!

+### Disclaimer
-DISCLAIMER: GWAM currently relies on the availability of the same database file that the twitch client uses to get information about available addons in the twitch database.
+GWAM currently relies on the availability of the same database file that the twitch client uses to get information about available addons in the twitch database.
 This means that the developers of the twitch client can at any point add some proper authentication to that endpoint, which will render this